 - There is an elevator on the north side of the building, if you need it.

 - All baptized Christians, including children, are invited to participate in the Holy Eucharist.
 Those who are not baptized or who do not believe they are ready to receive the sacrament are invited to come forward for a blessing from the Priest.
 Click here for a fuller explanation about participating in the eucharist in an Anglican church.

 Please join us!
 You are so welcome!

-NURSERY: We have trained staff to care for infants-preschool in a nursery.
+NURSERY: We have trained staff to care for infants-preschool (up to age 4) in a nursery.
 Parents pick up their little ones at the passing of the peace to join in Eucharist.